Skip to content

 You only need to gitignore the tools you've configured — but listing all of them is harmless and avoids surprises if someone adds a tool later.

-Local skills referenced by path in agr.toml (e.g., {path = "./skills/my-skill"}) live in your repo and should be committed.
-They're your team's custom skills — agr sync installs them from the local path, not from GitHub.
+Resources referenced by path in agr.toml (e.g., {path = "./skills/my-skill"} or {path = "./ralphs/my-loop"}) live in your repo and should be committed.
+They're your team's custom resources — agr sync installs them from the local path, not from GitHub.

 4. Teammates install